1937 in the Spanish Civil War: July–September

 Franco sends reinforcements to the Brunete front.
 With this the Brunete offensive achieves one of it main goals, the relief of the Basque army, giving the Republican troops in the north the possibility of reorganizing their resistance.
 Franco sends 31 battalions, 7 batteries of artillery and the entire Condor Legion (around 70 planes and several motorized units).
-The Condor Legion uses their new and improved Bf 109s and Heinkel He 111s, superior to the Russian planes.
+The Condor Legion uses their new and improved Bf 109s and Heinkel He 111s, superior to the Soviet planes.